mkouhei/d.palmtb.net/pages/about.rst

 Job career
 ^^^^^^^^^^

+* in a web, working as a self-employeement.
+(Sep, 2017 - current)
 * in a web, working as a software developer.
 (Nov, 2015 - current)
 * in a web, working as a operations developer.
 (Sep, 2011 - Oct, 2015), and a software developer for server/network/middlware.
 (Apr, 2012 - Oct, 2015)
 * in a systems integrator, worked as a systems developer.
 (Apr 2001 - Aug 2011)